The cat chases its tail, the dog whimpers in sleep

 Hope is a Gypsy song rising over the ash of Auschwitz

 Mad men rule the world—

-Will they feed the poor, give up peace?
+Will they give a vision truth, feed the poor, give us peace?

-I want to say the cat is calm, the dog is happy, humankind is wise and kind,
+I want to say the cat is calm, the dog is happy

-The good flower columbine was never a flock of doves:
+was never a flock of doves: Littleton, Kosovo

-Littleton, Kosovo, Dachau, Wooded Knee, Kabul, Santa Fe, El Paso:
+Dachau, Wooded Knee, Kabul, Santa Fe, El Paso,

-Large extensions of the fist we use to abuse the children—
+large extensions of the fist we use to abuse children—

-The heart is failing, the heart is failing, there are no known donors.
+The heart is failing, failing, there are no known donors.